openeemeter/caltrack/analysis/daily/README.md

 ### Technical guidelines for implementing two-stage estimation

-Monthly usage data used in the CalTrack Beta Test monthly analysis will be done on Use Per Day (UPD) values for monthly billing analysis by summing daily use to monthly by calendar month, then divide by the number of days in that month.
+daily usage data used in the CalTrack Beta Test daily analysis will be done on Use Per Day (UPD) values for daily billing analysis by summing daily use to daily by calendar month, then divide by the number of days in that month.

 In order to ensure replicability of results, the following steps to two-stage modeling need clear and consistent rules:

-`monthly_usage_quantity / (calendar_month_end_date - calendar_month_start_date)`
+`daily_usage_quantity / (calendar_month_end_date - calendar_month_start_date)`

 Stage one modeling will be done sequentially as a joint optimization problem using minimum model qualification criteria to constrain the space of candidate models, then using model selection criteria for choosing the "best" among candidate models for savings estimation.